Overview

 • Budget: A brief indication of how you will allocate the funds (no formal budget required)

-To help proposers form teams and shape their projects, we will be hosting a workshop on April 19.
-Participants are requested to send a brief description of an idea or framing in advance (up to half a page in length); these will be used to plan discussion topics and help make connections between participants.
+To help proposers form teams and shape their projects, we hosted a workshop in mid April.
+Participants were requested to send a brief description of an idea or framing in advance (up to half a page in length); these were used to plan discussion topics and help make connections between participants.
+View the workshop agenda here.

-Projects will be funded for one year starting on September 1, 2023.
-We plan to select half a dozen proposals, with budgets not exceeding $300K.
+Projects will be funded for one year starting on June 1, 2023.
+We selected seven proposals, with budgets not exceeding $300K.
 We expect awards to fund 1 or 2 students and some faculty time.
-All proposals are expected to include faculty from multiple disciplines.
+All proposals were expected to include faculty from multiple disciplines.
 The seed funds are meant to kick-start new, exploratory research efforts.
+See a list of the awarded proposals here.

 Budgets should be prepared using these fund fee guidelines: MIT’s fund transaction fee is 10% and is generally applied to all direct costs on fund accounts with certain exceptions.
 The 10% fund transaction fee is applied to graduate student research assistant stipend and tuition, equipment, materials and supplies, travel, and most other operating expenses.
 Faculty salaries are exempt from MIT sponsored research facilities and administrative (F&A) rate.
 The FY23 MIT F&A rate of 59.0% is applied to non-academic salaries including postdoctoral research associates.
 Recipients will be asked to submit a brief report (4-5 pages) summarizing accomplishments at the end of the funding period (September 1, 2024, with the possibility of a no-cost extension) that will be shared in a stewardship report to the donor.